santikka/Sima/README.md

 ## Installation

-Install the released version of the framework from CRAN:
+Install the released version of the framework from CRAN (not released yet):

 ``` r
 install.packages("Sima")